 - A detailed profile of the 7 Secretariats that successfully support animal health emergency management at a provincial level in certain poultry and swine sectors across Canada

 - A consultation in 5 provinces / regions confirming interest in the establishment of a council to support capacity building relative to animal health emergencies at a local or provincial / regional level

 - A ‘Lessons Learned’ Report, pursuant to the Manitoba swine industry’s 2017 experience of PEDv

-- A producer brochure summarizing key elements of the HANDBOOK:
+- A customizable producer brochure summarizing key elements of the HANDBOOK

 - An informal AHEM-related discussion forum between senior industry executives and Canada’s Chief Veterinary Officer.

-The project involves significant collaboration with federal government organizations (AAFC, CFIA), provincial government departments of agriculture and as well provincial commodity groups spread across Canada.
+The project sparked significant collaboration with federal government organizations (AAFC, CFIA), provincial government departments of agriculture and as well provincial commodity groups across Canada.